 Take away

 It’s possible that your destination country has certain health standards that must be completed before your pet may enter.
+Dog accessories on Amazon.
 Because each country’s export rules are different and can change at any moment, you’ll need to double-check them every time you plan a trip with your pet.
 Please keep in mind that airlines may have their own set of criteria.
 Check with your airline to see if they have any special requirements.

 Other Recommended Reading